 Sometimes DNS cache conflict can lead to not being able to access websites, and you may think that the internet isn’t working.
 You should flush DNS to ensure it isn’t causing any trouble.
-In Windows start menu type “cmd” and open it as an administrator.
+To do that, go to the Windows start menu and type “cmd”.
+Next, open it as an administrator.

-Command prompt will open up, here type “ipconfig /flushdns” and press enter.
+On the command prompt, type the following command and press enter.
 This will flush the DNS cache.

 5. Change Wireless Mode on Router

 This is an exceptional case and happens only if you have an old Wi-Fi card or device.
-If you are getting the Internet access on your PC by connecting to the router via ethernet cable.
-Then chances are there is a communication barrier between these two devices.
+If you are getting Internet access on your PC by connecting to the router via ethernet cable, then chances are there is a communication barrier between these two devices.
 And one way to fix that is by changing the Wireless mode.

 There are several Wireless modes on a router.
-For instance, you might have seen something like — 802.11 b or 802.11 b/g or 802.11 b/g/n, etc. This b, g, n, and ac are different Wireless standard.
-B is the oldest WiFi standard which covers less area and gives less speed while ac is the latest with wider coverage and better network speed.
-Consider them like USB 1.0, 2.0 and 3.0 standard; where the latest is fastest and backward compatible.
+For instance, you might have seen something like — 802.11 b or 802.11 b/g or 802.11 b/g/n, etc. This b, g, n, and ac are different Wireless standards.
+B is the oldest WiFi standard which covers the lesser area and gives lesser speed while ac is the latest with wider coverage and better network speed.
+Consider them like USB 1.0, 2.0 and 3.0 where the latest is fastest and backward compatible.
 Now usually the Wireless mode is set to 802.11 b/g/n/ and it works fine for most people.
 But sometimes the old devices (especially old smartphones) are not compatible with this mode and thus show network issues.

 Also Read: How to Remotely Access your Router